PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 90

+before using haptic, it is always a good idea to warm the engine up.
+The method to do so is UINotificationFeedBackGenerator().prepare().
+This reduce hapic latency, and show be call seconds before hapic happen. calling prepare multiple time is allow.

+///////
 SwiftUI Day 89

 we can access the accessbility environment attribute in xcode left hand side to toggle it for simulator.